Top Senate Dem sets infrastructure vote, pressures lawmakers

 The majority leader's plans were an attempt to push lawmakers to work out differences so Democrats can advance their plans to fortify the economy for the long term and help lower-earning and middle-class families while imposing higher taxes on wealthy people and large corporations.

+“There may be some last-minute discussion as to who, what mechanism is used to pay for each of these items,” Biden said of the two measures during a White House press conference Thursday.
+“But I believe we will get it done.”

-Lawmakers working on the smaller infrastructure package met on Thursday afternoon to discuss the details, but chafed at Schumer's deadline.
+Lawmakers working on the smaller infrastructure package met Thursday to discuss the details, but chafed at Schumer's deadline.
 They indicated that substantial hurdles remain, including how to pay for the nearly $579 billion in new spending over five years that they agreed to with the White House.

-“There's no reason to go prime time if you're not ready," said Sen. Mike Rounds, R-S.D., as he emerged from the talks.
+The rest of the money in the infrastructure proposal is a renewal of existing programs.

-Sen. Mark Warner, D-Va., said there were different views among senators about whether Schumer's timeline was helping or hurting the bipartisan effort.
-Warner said the White House is trying to work through with senators on ways to pay for the new spending without raising taxes or user fees.
+Sen. Mark Warner, D-Va., said senators differed over whether Schumer's timeline was helping the bipartisan effort.
+Warner said the White House is trying to work with senators on ways to pay for the new spending without raising corporate taxes or fees such as the federal gas tax.

 It will take 60 votes to start debating the infrastructure measure because Republicans are expected to use a filibuster — procedural delays — to try killing it.

 That means the chamber's 50 Democrats will need support from at least 10 Republicans.
-Democratic leaders hope a bipartisan deal on the widely popular road and other projects would attract enough Republicans to succeed.
+Democratic leaders hope a bipartisan deal on the widely popular projects on roads and other projects would attract enough Republicans to succeed.
 Yet bargainers have faced major hang-ups over which revenues they would raise to finance the infrastructure legislation.

+One of the biggest revenue-raisers, bolstering IRS enforcement to bring in an estimated $100 billion over 10 years, has been a major discussion point in negotiations.
+Sen. Jon Tester, D-Mont., said the group was looking at alternative measures.

+Sen. Rob Portman, R-Ohio, predicted lawmakers will be able to craft a final bill, although he was unsure they will meet “anybody's arbitrary deadline."

 Meanwhile, Schumer and House Speaker Nancy Pelosi, D-Calif., want Congress to approve a $3.5 trillion budget resolution before lawmakers begin a summer recess next month.
 Approval of that measure is crucial for Democrats because it would protect a subsequent bill actually providing that money for specific programs, probably this fall, from more GOP filibusters, meaning Democrats could pass it on their own.